WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 [warning] **Not recommended:** The value of the variable must be– 3.  [/warning]
 [tip] **Recommended:** The value of the variable must be –3. [/tip]

-For additional information, see [Range of numbers]().
+For more information, see [Range of numbers](https://make.wordpress.org/docs/style-guide/formatting/numbers/#range-of-numbers).

 Don't use an en dash as a bullet in a list.
-See [Lists]() for additional information.
-Avoid using an em dash to indicate empty or unoccupied elements such as text fields, cells, and other values.
+For more information, see [Lists](https://make.wordpress.org/docs/style-guide/formatting/lists/).
+Avoid using an en dash to indicate empty or unoccupied elements such as text fields, cells, and other values.

 Don't use an en dash to indicate a range of times.
 Use the word *to* instead of the en dash.
 Use an en dash with no surrounding spaces for a schedule or listing.